-While connecting Catalyst with a simulation code may require non-negligible effort, the impact on the code base is very minimal.
-For most circumstances, there are only three functions that need to be called from the existing simulation code:
+While interfacing Catalyst with a simulation code may require significant effort, the impact on the code base is minimal.
+In most situations, there are only three functions that need to be called from the existing simulation code:

-- Initialize -- Catalyst needs to be initialized in order to be put in the proper state.
+1. Initialize -- Catalyst needs to be initialized in order to be put in the proper state.
 For codes that depend on MPI, this is normally done after MPI_Init() is called.
-The initialize method is often implemented in the adaptor. - CoProcess -- this calls the adaptor code to check on any computations that Catalyst may need to do.
+The initialize method is often implemented in the adaptor.

+2. CoProcess -- This function calls the adaptor code to check on any computations that Catalyst may need to do.
 This call needs to provide the grid and field data structures to the adaptor as well as time and time step information.
 It may also provide additional control information but that is not required.
-This is normally called at the end of every time step update in the simulation code (i.e. after the fields have been updated to the new time step and/or the grid has been modified). - Finalize -- After completing the simulation, it needs to call Catalyst to finalize any state and properly clean up after itself.
+This is normally called at the end of every time step update in the simulation code (i.e. after the fields have been updated to the new time step and/or the grid has been modified).

+3. Finalize -- On completion the simulation code must call Catalyst to finalize any state and properly clean up after itself.
 For codes that depend on MPI, this is normally done before MPI_Finalize() is called.
 The finalize method is often implemented in the adaptor.